happybeing/dweb/dweb-cli/README.md

 Note: /dweb-open and /dweb-open-as are also used inside a website to link to other websites on Autonomi.

+Example APIs intended for access by apps (Autonomi RESTful API):
+- **/ant-0/chunk**           - individual chunks (up to 4MB)
+- **/ant-0/data**           - arbitrary data (unlimited size)
+- **/ant-0/archive-public** - metadata for stored (see also /archive-private)
+- **/ant-0/scratchpad-public**    - re-writeable storage (see also /scratchpad-private)

-APIs intended for access by apps:
+Example APIs intended for access by apps (dweb extensions):
+- **/dweb-0/form-upload-file-list** - multi-part upload of one or more files
+- **/dweb-0/directory-load**    - given an address or name, returns a directory tree (Archive) in JSON format
 - **/dweb-0/name-register**     - register a dweb name for an address
 - **/dweb-0/name-list**         - get a list of dweb names registered with the local server

-- **/dweb-0/directory-load**    - given an address or name, returns a directory tree (Archive) in JSON format
+The above show a small sample of the APIs implemented so far.
+To see the full APIs visit the OpenAPI docs as explained above.

 #### Rust API
 dweb APIs are also accessible from Rust in dweb-lib.
 This includes selected HTTP APIs making it easier to access features without handling HTTP requests and responses directly.